trayc7/FossilGen/README.md

 FossilGen
 =========

-This program simulates phylogenies and fossil occurance times under the serial-sampled birth-death process of Stadler (J. Ther.
+This program simulates phylogenies and fossil occurrence times under the serial-sampled birth-death process of Stadler (J. Ther.
 Biol, 2010).

 Complete trees are generated under a constant-rate birth-death process using the